UselessGuru/UG-Miner/README.md

 If more than one algorithm is given, then the algorithms must be separated with commas.
 Do not use spaces in between the values.

 If '+' is used, then only the explicitly enabled algorithms are used
-If '-' is used, then all algorithms except the disabled algorithms are used
+If '-' is used, then all algorithms except the disabled ones are used

 Do not combine '+' and '-' concurrently.